-Answer for this question varies from person to person.
+Answers for this question vary from person to person.
 You just have to brief your experience for the last project and how you become successful in fixing malfunctioning issues.

 Mostly, I like to work in a team where each member supports others, and there are always more options to learn something new.

-Everyone has different hobbies, lifestyle, and the area of expertize is also different.
+Everyone has different hobbies, lifestyle, and the area of expertise is also different.
 Based on my experience, I believe in establishing a nice relationship with team members during short tea breaks.

 I was lucky to meet terrific managers in my previous Companies, who made me comfortable and helped me to solve tough issues gracefully.
 When a manager is organized, he helps in managing team effectively and achieving goals at the right time.

 78).
 Share some about job conflicts you experience so far, and how were you dealing with it?